microsoft/MicrosoftCloud/tutorials/Tutorial - ACS to Teams Meeting.md

 1. Select `Settings --> Keys` and copy the `Primary key` connection string value to the same location as the user identity and token values.

 1. To run the application you'll need a Teams meeting link.
-Go to https://teams.microsoft.com, login with your Microsoft 365 developer tenant, and select the `Calendar` option on the left.
+Go to https://teams.microsoft.com, sign in with your Microsoft 365 developer tenant, and select the `Calendar` option on the left.

     > NOTE: If you don't currently have a Microsoft 365 account, you can sign up for the [Microsoft 365 Developer Program](https://cda.ms/1Jp) subscription.
 It's *free* for 90 days and will continually renew as long as you're using it for development activity.
 If you have a Visual Studio *Enterprise* or *Professional* subscription, both programs include a free Microsoft 365 [developer subscription](https://aka.ms/MyVisualStudioBenefits), active for the life of your Visual Studio subscription. *See* [Set up a Microsoft 365 developer subscription](https://cda.ms/1Jq).